Curriculum Overview

 We use the school-wide Learning Expectations, Second Step Curriculum and the seven Principles of Catholic Social Teaching to practice appropriate social skills and problem solving.
 We will incorporate the Virtus and Touching Safety materials as mandated by the Arch Diocese of Seattle.

 We participate in several Service-Learning Projects (SLP’s).
-Our class will make cards for the residents of Saint Francis Care Center.
-We may not be able to deliver them in person but can still spread joy through art and encouraging words.
+Our class will make cards and gifts for the residents of Saint Francis Care Center.
+We may be able to visit the facility in the spring.
 We will also participate in any food and clothing drives offered by other classes.

 Reading (English Language Arts):

 The Benchmarks Advance reading curriculum has ten units of study.
-This is a new curriculum that we are incorporating into K-3rd grade.
-It is a comprehensive literature-based program which gives children opportunities to acquire strategies and skills needed to become lifelong readers.
+This is a comprehensive literature-based program which gives children opportunities to acquire strategies and skills needed to become lifelong readers.
 We use additional resources to allow the children to read books at their own level.

 The primary goal is to instill a love of reading and develop good reading strategies.
 We want children to become independent readers.
 Benchmarks Advance incorporates many of our science and social studies topics throughout the units of study.